Soirée-Leone childhood photo

 About

-She brings her background and experience as an urban homesteader growing 75% of the food for her family year after year to food preservation education.
+She brings her background and experience as an urban homesteader growing food for her family year after year to food preservation education.
 Her workshops include in-depth explorations into cheesemaking, fermentation, and canning (pressure, water bath and steam canning).

 Historically, food preservation was a seasonal activity to have food between seasons of abundance, stretch the food budget, and ride out tough times.
-Soirée-Leone approaches food preservation as a strategy to put food on the table while circumventing large scale food distribution.
-We can minimize waste, share the bounties, and rely more on regional farms by preserving food at home.
+Soirée-Leone approaches food preservation as a strategy to put food on the table.
+We can minimize waste, share the bounties, and rely more on local and regional farms by preserving food at home.
 Along the way we can also build and support our communities.
 In 2023 Soirée-Leone was awarded the Patti Myint Phila Award that “celebrates the person, group, or organization that best exemplifies Patti and Phila’s spirit for using their food/cooking skills to improve, assist, and/or support their community.”

 Hairy tofu.
 What a special treat!
 Actinomucor elegans spores are impossible to source in the U.S. The surprise gift from a friend who traveled to Taiwan made this hairy tofu possible.
 Rhizopus oryzae is a suitable substitute which available in U.S.